UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W2_VersionControl_Collaboration_Git/Exercise_1.md

 To do this, we will use **Visual Studio Code**.
 This is a handy platform that allows you to explore folders, edit files and run code in a single window.
 It also has lots of useful "extensions" to help your computational life run smoothly.
 So, a quick detour:
 1. Open visual studio code and click on `Open Folder`.
 Navigate to the folder you worked in last week and open it.
 2. Log in to github inside Visual Studio Code.
-Click on the accounts button in the bottom-left (circle with a person'a head in it), above settings icon.
+Click on the accounts button in the bottom-left (circle with a person's head in it), above settings icon.
 Sign in with or to github and follow the instructions in the browser pop-up to authorise VSC to sign in to your github.

+(For VSC desktop only, no terminals in VSC web:)

 3. In the top bar (File, Edit etc), click on `Terminal` > `New Terminal`.
 Then, a fiddly bit.
 This terminal session must be bash (or git bash).
 In Windows, the default terminal is often powershell.
 To open a bash terminal, click on the little downwards arrow which is in the top right of the terminal window, next to where it says powershell.
 If it says bash or git bash already, you can go to the next section.
 4. Finally, we set up a couple of things in our git account.
 This just ensures any changes we make are linked to our github account - use the same email you signed up to git with:
 ```